windmill-labs/windmilldocs/docs/compared_to/prefect.md

 In particular, Windmill [generates automatically UIs](../core_concepts/6_auto_generated_uis/index.md) for flows and steps and lets users [test](../core_concepts/23_instant_preview/index.mdx) flows, steps or flow until a given step, from the UI.

-Flows can be [developed locally](../advanced/4_local_development/index.mdx) in YAML.
+Flows can be [defined visually / YAML](../advanced/4_local_development/index.mdx) on a local environment.
 Windmill will soon unveil an extension to facilitate the editing of flows in local development.

 ![Windmill compared to Prefect](../assets/compared_to/windmill_compared_prefect.png "Windmill compared to Prefect")